RollBucks/AfriHacks2023-rollbucks_backend/README.md

-# rollbucks
+# rollbucks backend
-This is the repository of the rollbucks project that holds the codes, yay!
+This is the repository for the rollbucks backend